QuickBooks bill of materials: the secret to making it work

 That’s why we’ve put together the ultimate guide to inventory management to help you take your business to the next level.

-To get yourself QuickBooks Online bill of materials, instead of going all-in on one piece of software (in this instance, QuickBooks), you should marry it with another platform that offers those missing features.
+To get yourself QuickBooks Online bill of materials, instead of going all-in on one piece of software (in this instance, QuickBooks), you should marry it with another platform that offers those missing features combined with QuickBooks integration.

 Use QuickBooks for what it was originally designed for — tracking finances, and find something else to help you manage the rest of your business.

-The Katana cloud manufacturing platform is an inventory management software aimed at manufacturers.
+Katana Cloud Inventory is an inventory management software aimed at manufacturers.
 It gives manufacturing companies the live overview they need to make decisions.

 But, it goes beyond improving your inventory management.
-It also:
+It can help you:

 Once you connect Katana to QuickBooks, you can close the gap between your manufacturing operations and finance tracking.